mobilepadawan/Speakit-JS/README.md

     */

    voice.name // represents the name given to the every voice.
    /*
     For example, according to web browser, some voices has a name as "Samantha", "Diego", "Karen", etcetera.
    */
 ```

-We recommend you to test the code sample bellow in `DevTools > Console` to see the complete list available in the web browser that you are coding and testing you webapp.
-This voices list may vary throw the different web browsers main engines.
+We recommend you to test the code sample bellow in `DevTools > Console` to see the complete voices list available in the web browser that you are coding and testing you webapp.
+This voices list may vary through the different web browsers main engines.

-You can use it to list the voices in a `combo select`, `HTML table` or another kind of web component and gives to the user the choice to choose what type of voice and tone he/she want to use.
-Or, if you build a closed application, you can set some voice automatically according to the locale declared in the web browser.
+You can use it to list the voices in an HTML `Combo Select` element, `HTML table` element, or another type of web component and gives to the user the choice to choose what type of voice and tone they want to use.
+Or, if you build a closed application, you can set some voice automatically according to the locale region configuration declared in the web browser.

 ```
 🔔 It is important to note that voice availability may vary depending on the user's browser and the operating system where the web app is running.